-By the end of phase III, approximately 3,000 people were trained in 110 training courses and 326 solar thermal systems ranging from 2 to 600 m² collector area, per system, have been installed.
+By the end of September 2022, more than 4,000 people were trained in 150 training courses and 487 solar thermal systems ranging from 2 to 600 m² collector area, per system, have been installed.

 In order to support broad rollout programmes of solar thermal systems in all six participating countries, Solar Thermal Roadmaps and Implementation Plans were developed in broad stakeholder processes in close cooperation with policy (ministries and governmental bodies).The implementation of these roadmaps is one of the focal points of the current phase IV.

 Results and expected outputs of Phase IV (2019 - 2022)